 The successful implementation of this strategy would require involvement of a number of stakeholders without whose cooperation, no visible impact will be realised.
-Already IKS research at national level operates under the auspices of the National Research Foundation (NRF).
+Already IKS research operates under the auspices of the National Research Foundation (NRF) and several universities.
 In addition, a significant number of programs exists that embrace IK research in the established science councils, in particular the,